gitKatia/pos-simulator/README.md

 # Getting Started
-* The application is a Spring boot application using Spring for Apache Kafka
+* The application is a Spring boot application using Spring boot for Apache Kafka

 ### Description